History

 The King’s Coronation

-You don’t need to be a fan of the Royals or a big royalist to appreciate the work and effort into organising such a big event.
+You don’t need to be a fan of the Royals or a prominent royalist to appreciate the work and effort in organising such a big event.

-It was a very traditional affair that saw the Coronation taking place in a stunning location and saw a few changes from the original crowning in 1953 of our late Queen.
-In this current and shorter service, there were multiple faiths and cultures represented across the U.K
+It was a traditional affair, with the Coronation taking place in a stunning location and a few changes from our late Queen’s original crowning in 1953.
+In this current and shorter service, multiple faiths and cultures were represented across the U.K.

-It was certainly a ceremony worth watching, even if you dipped in and out and watched Th highlights like myself.
+It was undoubtedly a ceremony worth watching, even if you dipped in and out and watched the highlights like myself.

-Several of my clients had it showing on the TV in their homes so I was able to watch several parts of the day.
+Several clients showed it on the TV in their homes so I could watch several parts of the day.

-The Princess of Wales looked as stunning as ever wearing an embroidered Ivory silk crêpe gown, designed by Alexander McQueen and deep blue silk satin floor length Coronation robe.
+The Princess of Wales looked as stunning as ever in an embroidered Ivory silk crêpe gown designed by Alexander McQueen and a deep blue silk satin floor-length Coronation robe.

-Topped with a headpiece that any young girl would be honoured to wear, she omitted elegance throughout.
+Topped with a headpiece that any young girl would be honoured to wear, she omitted elegance.

 We also have to mention Prince Louis of Wales.
-The pure joy that this cheeky chap brings to every occasion is what lifts a smile to everyone’s face.
+This cheeky chap’s pure joy on every occasion lifts a smile to everyone’s face.

 King Charles’ favourite cologne